Wintermute0110/Wintermute0110.github.io/LKESG/Linux-installation-and-configuration.md

 During normal use of your HTPC your will control it with a gamepad.
 However, a keyboard and mouse will be required during the installation and configuration.

+In Linux/Unix usually here are several ways of doing things, each with its pros and cons.
+In this guide I will use `systemd` as much as possible to configure services.

 ## User name and HTPC computer name

 When you install Ubuntu Linux you are asked for a regular or unprivileged user name.
 In this guide I use the `kodi` user name with home directory `/home/kodi`.
 Note that you can choose the user name you want, however **BE AWARE** that you will need to change some configuration files and file path names to mach the user name.